 Old Moore’s Almanac is a very important part of Irish history, and hopefully always will be.

-The folkloric story below has been reprinted from the Comet newspaper (dated around 1833).
-The story relates to the mystical birth of Theophilus Moore.
-It seems to be a variant of a recognised folk-tale, and may be the same one collected in the Blasket Islands by Dr. Kenneth Jackson of St. John’s College, Cambridge, and published in the Journal of the Folklore Society of Ireland, vol. viii, no. r, June, 1938.
+The story below has been reprinted from the Comet newspaper (circa 1833) and relates to the mystical birth of Theophilus Moore.
+It seems to be a variant of a recognised folk-tale, and may be the same one collected in the Blasket Islands by Dr. Kenneth Jackson of St. John’s College, Cambridge, and published in the Journal of the Folklore Society of Ireland (vol. viii, no. r, June, 1938).

 The story of Old Moore may be accounted for by the well-known human tendency to attribute extraordinary adventures and experiences to popular heroes and persons in the public eye.
 So read this story of the beginnings of Theophilus Moore, and make up your own mind….

 In the Autumn of 1723, an English tourist named Halleck was taking his observations in Ireland.
 This man was of strange scientific mould, an astronomer and an astrologer, a Newtonian of his day, a disciple of that man Newton who could glance from earth to heaven and embody the shapes and signs of Creation.
 He was passing through the localities of the King’s and Queen’s counties which at one time belonged to the family of O’Moore.

 Night closed heavily round this stranger and the darkness of a starless night left no trace of light to mark his path.
 A death-gloom seemed to hang over drowsy nature; besides heavy rain poured its torrents with fury upon the earth.
 The tourist found shelter within the porch of an Irish farmer’s dwelling which had once been the abode of greatness, but was then fast dwindling to decay.
 The stranger was secured from the rain which was being accompanied by a wild storm; the midnight hour had passed, still those inside the house were awake and in bustling motion.